All Episodes

 You're right.

-I understand I'm an American first guy too.
+I'm an American first guy, too.

-Well, I think the rest of the world's always the rest of the world's always gonna suck.
+Well, I think the rest of the world is always going to suck.

 No chance ever.

-It's I mean it's mathematically impossible.
+It's mathematically impossible.

 There's more debt than there is money.

-So I mean, when does hyperinflation and now we're on a tangent, obviously, but hyperinflation is gonna kick in and then and once hyperinflation kicks in, it's over.
+So, I mean, when does hyperinflation, and now we're on a tangent, obviously, but hyperinflation is going to kick in.

-Yeah, they'll blame it on crypto somehow, and then they'll make crypto illegal because everybody's gonna just move to it naturally.
+And then they'll make crypto illegal because everybody's going to just move to it naturally.

-I yeah, I don't know the details, but I know that there were some uh antagonistic um uh attitudes in the in it, but uh it's not being reflected in my portfolio, so it must not it must be pretty vanilla.
+Yeah, I don't know the details, but I know that there were some antagonistic attitudes in it, but it's not being reflected in my portfolio.

 I don't really understand.